Operation Paget: Criminal investigation report

-Conclusion of Criminal Investigation Report
+Conclusion of criminal investigation report

-Each chapter of the report concluded that all allegations made since the crash of conspiracy were without foundation and all the evidence obtained point to the deaths of Diana and Fayed as being the result of a tragic accident.
+Each chapter of the report concluded that all allegations made since the crash of conspiracy were without foundation and all the evidence obtained point to the deaths of Diana and Fayed as being the result of an accident.
 The script for the 2007 television docudrama Diana: Last Days of a Princess borrowed heavily from testimony in the Paget report.

-Angela Gallop's analysis of Diana's stomach content proved to Operation Paget that Diana was not pregnant when she died.
+Angela Gallop's analysis of Diana's stomach contents proved to Operation Paget that Diana was not pregnant when she died.

 Later developments

 On 3 April 2007, the deputy coroner of the Queen's Household, Baroness Butler-Sloss, decided to grant access to the evidence collected by the criminal investigation to lawyers for Mohammed Al-Fayed to assist them in putting together their case in support of the conspiracy allegation for the inquest to begin in October 2007.
 On 15 May 2007, it was revealed by Baroness Butler-Sloss that the underlying material collected by the criminal investigation team ran to more than 11,000 pages when printed out and also consisted of more than 1,400 photographs, several DVDs, large-sized plans and other data.
 The material was substantially disclosed to the interested persons and legal teams.